i-pi/i-pi/docs/src/output-files.rst

 ============

 i-PI uses a very flexible mechanism to specify how and how often atomic configurations and physical properties should be output.
-Within the tag of the xml input file the user can specify multiple tags, each one of which will correspond to a particular output file.
+Within the :ref:`outputs` tag of the xml input file the user can specify multiple tags, each one of which will correspond to a particular output file.
 Each file is managed separately by the code, so what is output to a particular file and how